 Most western nations advance the clock ahead one hour during the summer months.
 We call this period Daylight Saving Time.
 Benjamin Franklin originally suggested the idea.
 He wanted to take advantage of the additional daylight time in the summer when many people were sleeping.

 The United States temporarily adopted Daylight Saving Time in 1918.
-America was fighting World War I, and the additional hour of daylight was believed to save fuel.
+America was fighting World War I, and American leaders concluded that the additional hour of daylight would save fuel needed for the war effort.
 The war ended, so the national experiment lasted only one year, but many states continued to observe Daylight Saving Time on their own.
-Congress set the clocks ahead again in 1942 during the Second World War, and again during an energy shortage in 1973.
+Congress set the clocks ahead again in 1942 during the Second World War and again during an energy shortage in 1973.

 In addition to energy savings, many retail business owners favor Daylight Saving Time because it allows more daylight hours for shopping.
 There is also some evidence that suggests that additional daylight contributes to fewer automobile accidents and a decrease in violent crime.

-When will Daylight Saving Time Begin and End?
+When will Daylight Saving Time Begin and End in the United States?

 2014: March 9 to November 2

 2015: March 8 to November 1